mattdesl/canvas-sketch-util/docs/penplot.md

 - `precision` (defaults to 5) the decimal precision for floating point numbers as they are converted to strings
 - `fillStyle` (defaults to `'none'`) the fill style of SVG path elements
 - `curveResolution` (defaults to a reasonable smoothness) the resolution when converting SVG paths into discrete arcs, see [pathsToPolylines](#pathsToPolylines) for details
+- `optimize` (defaults to false) if true, enables path sorting for optimal traversal distance and merging end-points to reduce pen lifts.
+Can also specify an object instead of a boolean:
+  - `optimize.sort` (default true) – can disable distance sorting
+  - `optimize.removeDuplicates` (default true) – remove duplicaet adjacent points (before merging)
+  - `optimize.removeCollinear` (default true) – remove unnecessary collinear adjacent points within lines
+  - `optimize.merge` (default true) – can disable end point merging
+  - `optimize.mergeThreshold` (default 0.25 mm in your units) – adjsut the distance threshold at which to merge end points

 Returns a string of the SVG file.